beanshell/beanshell/SecurityGuard.md

 intercepted operation; calling an allowed Java method does not instrument the compiled Java code that runs inside it.

+On Java 8, a script can call `AccessibleObject.setAccessible(true)` on a `Method`/`Field`/`Constructor` it already holds and use it to reach a `ClassLoader`'s inherited `defineClass`, bypassing every check above: none of them intercept raw class definition.
+Java 9 and later block this by default (`InaccessibleObjectException`, since `java.base` does not open `java.lang` to an unnamed module). `Capabilities.setAccessibility()` does not help here — it only governs BeanShell's own internal reflection when resolving a non-public member on a script's behalf, not a script's own explicit reflective calls.
+If this matters for a Java 8 embedding, reject it the same way the example above rejects `loadClass`: a `canInvokeMethod()` guard checking `"setAccessible".equals(name)`.

 ## Errors and scope

 The guard manager throws `bsh.security.SecurityError` when a callback rejects an